-Disinfectants used in the food, beverage and food service sectors are designed to have low toxicity and taint profiles, working against the organisms of concern which are generally pathogens and food spoilage organisms.
+Chemical disinfectants used in the food, beverage and food service sectors are designed to have low toxicity and taint profiles, working against the organisms of concern which are generally pathogens and food spoilage organisms.

 It is crucial to follow the concentration and contact time recommended by the manufacturer, whilst ensuring an even coverage of the surface.

 Disinfection is not applicable to all surfaces in a manufacturing environment and should only be used on those surfaces where the presence of significant numbers of microorganisms will have an adverse effect on the safety and quality of the product produced.
 If disinfection is deemed to be necessary, then the following areas should be considered:

 The following factors should be considered when choosing a disinfectant:

 Spray disinfection is the most common method for applying disinfectant to surfaces.
 It is versatile, gives good coverage and is an economic means of applying disinfectant solution.